-Many of the participants were successful entrepreneurs who have been running their business for 10-30 years.
-Many have so many different projects and people counting on them, they feel they can’t take time off.
-Many work 60-70 hour weeks and haven’t taken a vacation for years.
-Some are ready to retire, but don’t want to do “nothing” and can’t imagine what they’re going to do NEXT that could be as satisfying and productive as what they’re currently doing.
-Many don’t have a succession plan in place and don’t want to see the business they worked so hard to build go down the drain.
+Some are ready to retire, but don’t know what they can do NEXT that is as satisfying and productive as what they’re currently doing.
+Some don’t have a succession plan in place and don’t want to see the business they built go down the drain.

 Here’s what I mean.